-New Trees: I do not advise tipping secondary branches in an attempt to develop tertiaries.
+I do not advise tipping secondary branches in an attempt to develop tertiaries during the second season.
 My experience is that it only works on highly vigorous trees.
 Carl Fanucchi has shown me second-year trees with strong tertiary growth from secondaries tipped as late as early August in Buttonwillow.
-However, I have also seen insufficient growth from the same practice on the eastside in Pixley.
+However, I have seen insufficient, weak growth from the same practice in most orchards.
 Properly assess your orchard's vigor with your tree trainer before attempting this.
 There is always next year!
 Tying vigorous limbs into the desired upward position now prevents flat scaffolds in the winter.
 Above all, be careful about too much water.
 Also, be on the lookout for zinc, boron or copper deficiency, all common in young trees.
 They will stop new growth!
+Tissue sampling should also be scheduled soon for all orchards.
+Happy farming!